Etenil/astvte/README.md

-EZBlog
+ASTVTE
 ======

-EZBlog is a very simple and minimal blogging engine for PHP.
+Astvte is a very simple and minimal blogging engine for PHP.

 Installing
 ----------